 If you are dealing with severe arthritis in your ankle due to osteoarthritis, Rheumatoid arthritis, or other causes, a total ankle replacement may be an excellent choice for you.
 Conversely from ankle fusions, total ankle replacements preserve the range of motion of the joint.

-Dr. Vulcano is one of the leading Orthopedic surgeons in the South Florida, Miami Beach area specializing in ankle arthroplasty.
+Dr. Vulcano is one of the leading Orthopedic surgeons in South Florida, Miami Beach area specializes in ankle arthroplasty.
 To schedule your consultation and determine if ankle replacement surgery is right for you, please call (305) 674-2090 or contact us online today!

 Dr. Ettore Vulcano, MD discusses Ankle Replacement Surgery

 Recovery from ankle replacement surgery is unique for every patient.
 Our goal is to get you back to a pain-free life and ultimately improve your mobility.
 However, as with any procedure, healing takes time, and it is crucial to give the body the appropriate time to heal, being mindful not to rush the process.